NawinMasterM/Manga-Translator/README.md

 - result2: ENDS WITH THE VICTORY OF MOUNT HUA

 ### 3. translate in your language
-- choose model for your language
+- choose model for your language.